raganwald/raganwald.github.com/_posts/2019-01-14-structural-sharing-and-copy-on-write.md

 No more copying entire arrays!
 And because our `.of` static method allows us to create a new slice of something and specify the range being sliced, we can also write our function like this:[^sliceof]

-[^sliceof]:The version using `remaining.slice(1)` is going to be more familiar to other programmers, but we will see in a later essay how `Slice.of(remaining, 1)` leads us towards a better understanding of resource ownership.
+[^sliceof]:The version using `remaining.slice(1)` is going to be more familiar to other programmers, but we will see in [Part II] how `Slice.of(remaining, 1)` leads us towards a better understanding of resource ownership.

 ```javascript
 function simpleSum (remaining, runningTotal = 0) {